Group6Cameo/Application/README.md

 # Cameo Framework

-A comprehensive framework for controlling Raspberry Pi-based camouflage displays with face tracking capabilities.
+A comprehensive framework for controlling Raspberry Pi-based adaptive camouflage displays with face tracking and recognition capabilities.

 ## Features